Google Maps isn’t going anywhere. And lucky for local marketers, neither is Google Maps marketing.

 2. Google Maps Marketing: Advertising

-As with most digital marketing, there are two sides when it comes to Google Maps: organic and paid.
+As with most digital marketing Google Maps recognizes two sides: organic and paid.

 In the local SEO world, the paid part is Local Search Ads.